top1944/duckuments/docs/17_setup/2_0_7_rc_control_from_remote.md

 ROS nodes can be launched in two ways:

-1. "local launch": log in to the Raspberry PI using SSH and run the program from there.
+1. "local launch": log in to the Raspberry Pi using SSH and run the program from there.
 2. "remote launch": run the program directly from a laptop.